jasonumiker-sysdig/kubernetes-security-demos/README.md

 To see this in action:
 1. `cd ~/kubernetes-security-demos/demos`
+1. `kubectl label namespaces default pod-security.kubernetes.io/enforce-` to remove our baseline PSA on the default namespace if it still is on there (this requires privileges to run beyond baseline)
 1. `kubectl apply -f kubebench-job.yaml` to deploy a one-time job to scan your cluster.
 You could change this job's Kubernetes spec to run regularly if you wanted.
 1. `kubectl logs job/kube-bench` to have a look at the results